BorisEmoodo/borisemoodo/README.md

   <div class="project">
     <h3>EXPERIENCE AT OIGETIT NEWS FILTER</h3>
     <p>During my tenure at Oigetit News filter, I was able to incorporate my graphic design skills and ensure that the content submitted always matched the requirement.
 I was able to allocate key words effectively optimizing search engine.
 This led to more website engagement and viewership.
 Furthermore, I was tasked with SEO speciality by enhancing the visibility using backlinks and social media engagement.
-I also ensured the posting schdules were on time and coordianted with teams to provide better framworks </p>
+I also ensured the posting schedules were on time and coordinated with teams to provide better framworks </p>
      <p><a href="https://www.facebook.com/oigetit">Facebook profile</a> | <p><a href="https://www.oigetit.com/">Website</a>
   </div>
   <div class="project">